ragatol/XT/README.md

 Since it's designed to be a single-pass, line-by-line, top-down parser, there's some differences on how it implements some complex structures:

-- List itens with multiple lines must be identated within the list item first line, eg;
+- List itens with multiple lines must be indented with the item first line, eg;
 	~~~
 	-	Item
 	-	Multiple